ChrisPenner/Simpleton-Algebraics/README.md

 section simplified with less complicated descriptions.
 It's the version of the spec that I wish had existed when I first started learning this stuff.

-We're going to be talking about the following Algebraic types, if you're interested in the more cranial-explosive version you can read find it in the [Fantasy Land Spec](https://github.com/fantasyland/fantasy-land#profunctor).
+We're going to be talking about the following algebraic types, if you're interested in the more cranial-explosive version you can read find it in the [Fantasy Land Spec](https://github.com/fantasyland/fantasy-land#profunctor).